graphdeco-inria/gaussian-splatting/README.md

 ## Requirements
 This is the hardware and software required to run 3D Gaussian Splatting for Real-Time Radiance Fields.
 Technically, the viewer has much smaller requirements compared to the the optimizer.
-I decided to list the

 ### Hardware
 - An NVIDIA GPU with 24GB VRAM* or more.
 Preferably an RTX 3090 or better. _*Future updates to these instructions will have options to modify training for GPUs with less VRAM such as a 3080._